How we're run

 Pam has been a volunteer and advisor with our education team for many years, sharing her wealth of knowledge gained over 40 years of teaching biology.
 She has a passion for the benefits of outdoor learning and now that the dream of a new super classroom complex in the magical Nower Wood has become a reality, she is even more excited to be involved in the endless opportunities that SWT can deliver.
 Pam still teaches at Esher College and will continue to provide an educational training and advisory role for the Trust, working closely with staff in all sections of the education department.

-Meryl spent over 10 years in the energy industry and currently works as a senior leader in research and development for fuels and lubricants, focused on improving fuel economy in vehicles.
+Meryl has spent over 10 years in the energy industry and currently works as a senior leader in Electric Vehicle charging infrastructure.
 She brings expertise in strategy, managing large organisations and pragmatically managing operational risk.
-She’s passionate about moving to a low-carbon future and chairs the sustainability group for the site she’s based on.
-She also runs a small arts charity, plays violin in Farnborough Symphony Orchestra and enjoys walking and running in the Surrey countryside
+She’s passionate about moving to a low-carbon future and is working to reduce the environmental footprint of her home and her office.
+She also plays violin in Farnborough Symphony Orchestra, volunteers with Farnham Repair Cafe and enjoys walking and running in the Surrey countryside.